 Safe Alcohol Withdrawal at Serenity House Detox

 At Serenity House Detox, patients can complete a safe medical detox program.
 This all important step is the best way to mitigate dangerous symptoms of alcohol withdrawal.
 It also lays the foundation for lasting recovery.
-At Serenity House Detox, patients can expect:
+At Serenity House Detox, patients can expect programs like: